Let’s face it, if you do not know the fundamental rules of kitchen design, then designing your kitchen layout can be harder than Chinese algebra!

 Rule 4 – Appliance doors or entry doors should not interfere with the work centres.

-Figure 1 (above) shows the refrigerator dividing the cleaning work centre and the cooking work centre.
+Figure 1 (below) shows the refrigerator dividing the cleaning work centre and the cooking work centre.
 The refrigerator needs to be moved elsewhere.

 Rule 13 – You must allow standing space in front of the dishwasher for unloading.